-- \Update schedule is tentative.
-The content and timing of the posting will vary depending on research category. - O Information on Adopted Projects (Updating: provisional grant decision- around late April; official grant decision- around July)
+(Update schedule is tentative.
+The content and timing of the posting will vary depending on research category.)

-- Disclosure information includes "Title of the Research Project"; "Name, Position and Affiliated Research Institution of the Principle Investigator"; "Research Outline(\1)"; "Budget Amount". - \1 "Research Outline" column described in the form of the formal application for grant delivery is disclosed to provide to the public at large with the contents of the research at time of its start in an easy-to-understand form.
+- 1 "Research Outline" column described in the form of the formal application for grant delivery is disclosed to provide to the public at large with the contents of the research at time of its start in an easy-to-understand form. - 2 Research papers will be accessible through KAKEN by disclosing the digital object identifier (DOI) of the paper published in the academic journal.